 a) Long Straddle

 A long straddle is the purchase of a call option and a put option both with the same strike price and the same expiry date.
-This is helpful to traders who believe that strong price movement will occur, but they cannot predict whether it will be upward or downward.
+This is helpful to traders who believe that strong price movement will occur, but cannot predict whether it will be upward or downward.

 - When to Use: The long straddle is used when implied volatility is to rise or an asset is going to have extreme price action due to earnings announcements, among others.